kephin/Node_The-Complete-Node.js-Developer-Course/node_todo_API.md

 // set a variable, named 'id', followed by semicolon app.get('/todos/:id', (req, res) => {
-  // then we can get an object with id property by req.params res.send(req.params);
+  // then we can access an object with id property by req.params res.send(req.params);
 });